 As the days turn towards winter and with a second wave of Covid to cope with, it’s more important than ever to create routines and habits that will sustain and nourish us.
 On World Mental Health Day (October 10th), I want to give you some ideas for simple ways of boosting and maintaining mental and emotional wellbeing.
 So here are my top 5 tips.
-Are there other things that help you feel better?
-Please share them in the comments.

 Tips for good emotional health

 Like me, you may not feel like drinking so much water now that the warmer days are behind us, but actually it’s just as important as we head towards winter.
 Water isn’t just essential for our body’s physical processes, like digestion and the smooth operation of our joints; it’s also incredibly important in regulating our mood, our ability to concentrate and our overall energy levels.
 And water really is best for keeping fluid levels topped up, rather than caffeinated or soda type drinks.
 So keep that water bottle handy.
 There’s more on the health benefits of water here.

 - Let your skin feel the sun

 Ok, so the weather is changing, it’s colder, wetter and windier, and the pull of the great outdoors isn’t as magnetic as it was back in August or even September.
 It’s very tempting to snuggle indoors with the heating on and semi-hibernate until spring (ok, perhaps that last bit is just me).
 Unfortunately, Vitamin D deficiency is a chronic problem in the northern hemisphere at this time of year, and sunlight helps us produce it more efficiently than we can with diet alone.
 If you have darker skin or you’re in an older age-group, you’re at higher risk.
 Deficiency can lead to aches and pains, low energy levels and even depression.
 So let your face feel the sun when you can and check your diet for Vitamin D-rich foods.
 More on Vitamin D deficiency here.

 - Be mindful